0xPARC/0xparc-intro-book/src/ec.typ

   and this is a critical standing assumption for this entire framework.
 ]

-== Example application: EdDSA signature scheme
+== Example application: EdDSA signature scheme <eddsa>

 #todo[write this]

-== Example application: Pedersen commitments
+== Example application: Pedersen commitments <pedersen>

-One application of this injectivity is that we can have a hash of the vector with shorter length (with "practically independent" now being phrased as "we can't find a collision").
+Another application of this injectivity is that we can have a hash of the vector with shorter length (with "practically independent" now being phrased as "we can't find a collision").
 This is named: